pryoritymusic/webpagetest-blog/src/posts/a-backstage-tour-of-webpagetests-new-ui.md

 One last note on the designs is that all of these views were retouched with an eye towards improving our usability across screen sizes, particularly smaller ones.
 Last fall, we released a mobile-friendly update that allowed our pages to be usable on small screens for the first time, and with this update we've continued to prioritize that.

-One helpful details you may see on smaller screens that I'm particularly fond of happens when very-wide features such as our filmstrips and metrics tables become wider than the available screen size, they will scroll internally.
+One helpful detail that I'm particularly fond of appears when very-wide features such as our filmstrips and metrics tables become wider than the available screen size and begin to scroll horizontally.
 This scrolling isn't entirely new, but we did add some affordance to show when there's more to see, shown with these shadows below:

 ![screenshot of overflow areas with shadow affordance](https://res.cloudinary.com/webpagetest/image/upload/v1644332109/ui-tour/152879265-b861cbcd-7aa3-419d-a21f-9e84a85a0822_z7iazg.png)